cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 If the channel is only authenticated (this is a requirement for correct identification of the parties), a confidential channel can be established using public-key encryption, e.g., with HPKE {{?RFC9180}}.
-However, the details of this mechanism are out of scope of this document.
+However, the details of this mechanism are out of the scope of this document.

 ## Password Salt and Storage Implications